AAWA-byt/maintenance-website-template/README.md

 # maintenance-website-template
 This is a simple maintenance template for an empty website.
 Nothing special.
+If you should have a request please leave an issue and I will look forward to work on that request.

 ## Getting started with building the app